transcom/mymove/README.md

 When creating new features, it is helpful to have sample data for the feature to interact with.
 The TSP Award Queue is an example of that--it matches shipments to TSPs, and it's hard to tell if it's working without some shipments and TSPs in the database!

 * `make tools_build` will build the fake data generator binary
 * `bin/generate_test_data` will run binary and create a preconfigured set of test data.
+There are options to determine what this data will look like.
+To specify the number of awards for each TSP performance, use the flag `rounds` with one of three arguments: 'none', 'half', and 'full'.
+This will create the TSP performance records with either no rounds of awards completed, half a round, or a full round.
+It will default to none if not specified.
+To specify how many TSPs should be created, use the flag `numTSP`.
+It will default to 15 if not specified.
+A sample command: `./bin/generate-test-data -rounds=half -numTSP=6`.

 There is also a package (`/pkg/testdatagen`) that can be imported to create arbitrary test data.
 This could be used in tests, so as not to duplicate functionality.